Simple Passion: Production

-Principal photography for the film began on 19 January 2019 and concluded on 5 March of that year, with filming taking place in Paris and the surrounding region, as well as in Lyon, Florence and Moscow.
+In May 2018, Vicky Krieps and Danila Kozlovsky were originally cast in the lead roles, before they were replaced in January 2019 by Laetitia Dosch and Sergei Polunin, respectively.
+Principal photography began on 19 January 2019 and concluded on 5 March of that year, with filming taking place in Paris and the surrounding region, as well as in Lyon, Florence and Moscow.
+It was shot on 16 mm film.

 Release

 Simple Passion was originally set to premiere at the 2020 Cannes Film Festival, prior to its cancellation due to the COVID-19 pandemic.
 The film instead had its world premiere at the Toronto International Film Festival on 19 September 2020 as part of the Industry Selects program.
 It was also screened at the 68th San Sebastián International Film Festival, the 25th Busan International Film Festival, the 16th Zurich Film Festival, the 42nd Moscow International Film Festival, and the 2021 Sydney Film Festival.

 The film was released theatrically on 11 August 2021 in France by Pyramide Distribution and in Belgium by O'Brother Distribution.
-It was made available to stream in the United Kingdom on 5 February 2021 on Curzon Home Cinema, and was given a limited theatrical release in the United States on 21 January 2022 by Strand Releasing.
+It was made available to stream in the United Kingdom on Curzon Home Cinema on 5 February 2021, and was given a limited theatrical release in the United States on 21 January 2022 by Strand Releasing.